Shravan-Shanbhag2001/HockeyCurve_Assignment/README.md

 Run the Streamlit Application
 streamlit run app.py
 This will start the Streamlit server.
 The app will be available at http://localhost:8501.

+**Finally make sure the project structure looks like this:**

+your_project/
+├── venv/
+├── Backend Code
+├── Frontend Code
+├── Database.py
+├── requirements.txt
+└── other_files/